 Now that you know the possible black hairy tongue causes, let us talk about how it can be treated.

-Black tongue treatment The good news is, typically, black hairy tongue does not really need medical intervention.
+The good news is, typically, black hairy tongue does not really need medical intervention.
 It may appear alarming, but it is temporary and harmless - usually, it can go away by practicing good oral care and taking certain precautions.
 Here are some things you can do to stave off the black hairy appearance of the tongue -

 clean tongue to treat black hairy tongue